artefactual/archivematica-docs/admin-manual/installation-setup/customization/customization.rst

 -------------------------------------------

 Archivematica includes a number of features and options to improve scalability & performance.
-The default configuration options are geared towards “typical” use cases and for many users won’t require any modification.
+The default configuration options are geared towards "typical" use cases and for many users won't require any modification.
 However, some users will benefit from optimizing configuration options to meet their specific preservation needs & available computing resources.